The best salary and dividend split for directors in 2025/26

 This depends on how much income you need to draw down from your company.

-So, if you pay yourself the most tax-optimal salary of £12,570, then you have a further £37,700 of dividends available before you hit the higher rate band.
+So, if you pay yourself the most tax-optimal salary of £12,570, you have a further £37,700 of dividends available before you hit the higher rate band.

 Try this popular dividend tax calculator on ITContracting.com to work out your tax liability.